cacapuano/project_4/README.md

 # README.md

-## SciPy.fft
+## SciPy.fft or Numpy.fft
 Using fft is a great way to convert your data from the time domain to the frequency domain.

 ## In-class Activity
-Practice with a sinusodal function
+Practice with a sinusodal function.

 1. Generate the continuous sinusoidal signal